TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Container
 A Docker container is a running instance of an image.
 Containers are isolated from the host system and from other containers, but can communicate with each other through a network.

+### Registries
+A Docker registry is a centralized location where Docker images can be stored and shared.
+The most common registry is Docker Hub, which is a public repository of pre-built images.

 ### Dockerfile
 A Dockerfile is a text file that contains instructions for building a Docker image.
 It contains a series of commands that are executed one after the other to create an image.
 Here's an example of a simple Dockerfile: